wonilsuh/motion-generator/README.md

 # motion-generator

-Motion generator for System 360 project
+This is a motion generator written for System 360 project.